GliaX/Documentation/docs/device-projects/bipap.md

 There is currently a clinical trial underway in London, Ontario (LHSC).
 A satellite trial will be starting shortly in Sioux Lookout (SLMHC).

 Currently, the ARM has Health Canada Class II Authorization (#314674) for clinical use, issued May 11 (2020).
-The ARM is also in the last stages of achieving FDA approval for broader use in remote and indigenous communities in the United States.
+The device (Version 1 was withdrawn in November 2020 after clinical trials and bench testing showed the device to be ineffective in reducing aerosolization and may lead to significant levels of carbon dioxide rebreathing if used in unsupervised or minimally supervised settings.

 For more information, stay tuned on our BiPAP MM!